Kemy Card

 Fee Impact Example

-To illustrate the impact of fees, consider this scenario:
+To illustrate the impact of fees, consider this scenario with current fee structures:

 1. You deposit $100 worth of crypto